kodemore/targe/README.md

 users:{group}:{sub-group}:{id}
 ```

-Better idea would be to follow the pattern `users:{index-name}:...`.
+To fix the problem it is better to use index-names in your schema that are unique within given namespace:
+`{namespace}:{index-name}:{logical-group-n}:{logical-group-n+1}:{id}`.
+Let's now apply this pattern
+to our scenario:

 ```
 users:by_group:{group}:{id}
         +
-        |   Because we have unique group of indexes right now, and first has name `by_group`,
+        |   Because we have unique names for indexes right now (`by_group` in the first case and `by_subgroup`
-        |   where other has name `by_subgroup`, we can safely use the together in our
+        |   in the second case), we can safely use both indexes together in our application.
-        |   application.
         +
 users:by_subgroup:{group}:{sub-group}:{id}
 ```